A Purely Magnetic Route to High-Harmonic Spin Pumping: Numerical Results

-To complement the analytical analysis of the energy spectrum presented above, we now turn to numerical simulations of the time-dependent transport response generated by the Hamiltonian in Eq.~\eqref{nontrivial}.
-In particular, we consider a one-dimensional chain hosting a driven magnetic order and compute the resulting spin and charge currents flowing into an attached normal-metal lead.
+To complement the analysis of the energy spectrum presented above, we now turn to numerical simulations of the time-dependent transport response generated by the Hamiltonian in Eq.~\eqref{nontrivial}.
+In particular, we consider a one-dimensional chain hosting a driven magnetic order in addition to a perpendicular static magnetic order (see Fig. \ref{fig:sketch}).
+We compute the resulting spin and charge currents flowing into an adjacent normal-metal lead (depicted in gray in Fig. \ref{fig:sketch}).
 This approach allows us to directly access the full time-resolved transport response beyond analytical limits and to validate the emergence of nonlinear pumping signatures discussed previously.

 The transport calculations are performed using the non-equilibrium quantum transport platform \cite{tkwant}, which enables the simulation of time-dependent scattering problems.
 The scattering wave function is first obtained at time $t=0$ using the stationary transport solver \cite{kwant}, and subsequently evolved according to the time-dependent Schr\"odinger equation.
 The spin current polarized along direction $j$, flowing at time $t$ from a site $i$ in the chain to a neighboring site $l$ at the lead interface, is evaluated as